gomahajan/formal-uav/README.md

 Dafny and Dreach scripts to verify reactive uav control

-To compile: `ghc -O UAV.hs`
+To build: ` stack build`

-To run: `UAV filename num` where num is an optional argument specifying the number of iterations for the loop invariant synthesis algorithm.
+To run: `stack exec -- uav filename num` where num is an optional argument specifying the number of iterations for the loop invariant synthesis algorithm.

-TODO:

-switch to stack for building?